 School Council- Pupil Voice at Blackfell

-Welcome to the School Council for Summer Term.
+Welcome to the School Council for Autumn Term.

-In the Summer term the school council will be working with Miss Dodds and Miss Stockport.
-For the first half term the council will be raising money for our Summer Picnic by organising and running a Afternoon Tea for Parents/Carers.
-After Half term they will then be working on the planning and organising the summer Disco.
-Miss.
-Stockport is also planning on developing the flower beds around school.
+In the Autumnr term the school council will be working with Miss Hepplewhite, Miss Henderson and Miss Jackson.
+For the first half term the council will be raising money for our Macmillan and Help the Heroes by organising and running an Afternoon Tea and Bingo Bonanza for Parents/Carers.
+After Half term they will then be working on the planning and organising the Christmas Fair and an event to commemorate the end of World War 1.

-In the Autumn term the school council worked with Miss Kitchen on some charity projects.
-They baked cakes and helped raised money at the Macmillan Coffee Afternoon where they raised £350 as well as arranging fundraising for Children In Need.
+In the Autumn term the school council worked with Miss Hepplewhite on some charity projects.
+They decorated cakes and helped raised money at the Macmillan Coffee Afternoon where they raised £350.
+Thank you to everybody that attended.
+We hope you enjoyed the afternoon and the delicious cakes.

 Many thanks to the school council of 2016-2017: Joe Walker, Hannah Wood, Tom Pinnegar, Emily Brown, Ethan Brown, Tilly Newstead, Harry Beadling, Ellie Platts, Jack Pinnegar, Beaux Harris, Elliott Halse and Olivia Clarke.
 You have been great role models this year.